Anna-K-Data/sql-sales-analysis/README.md

 To identify which product is the highest revenue.
 ## Insight:
 The analysis also shows that "Black Orchid Luxury Bar" is the product with the highest revenue.

+## 3. Query is available in the SQLQuery3.sql
+## Goal:
+Review of total revenue, total cost, shipping cost and calculation of overall profit.
+## Insight:
+Overall profit is 2537.40 EUR.